Australia's Lynas to upgrade Malaysian rare earth refinery amid dispute over operating license

 The Lynas refinery in Malaysia, its first outside China producing minerals that are crucial to high-tech manufacturing, has been operating in central Pahang state since 2012.
 But it has been locked in a battle over concerns about radiation from waste accumulating at its plant.

-Lynas's operating license was extended by six months until Dec.
-31. To again renew its license, Lynas must move its cracking and leaching processes — which produce the radioactive waste from Australian ore — out of Malaysia.
+Earlier this year, the government approved the renewal of Lynas' license for three years until March 2026.
+But it said Lynas must move its cracking and leaching processes — which produce the radioactive waste from Australian ore — out of Malaysia.
 It also is not allowed to import raw material with radioactive elements into the country.

+It said Lynas has produced approximately more than a million metric tons of radioactive waste since 2012.

-Lynas insists its operations are safe and has taken its dispute with the government to the Malaysian court.
-It says it is prepared for any outcome.
+Lynas insists its operations are safe and has sought to remove the conditions that it said marked a “significant variation” from the conditions under which it made the initial decision to invest in Malaysia.
+It has taken its dispute with the government to the Malaysian court and says it is prepared for any outcome.

 Most operations at the Malaysian refinery will shut down for the next two months while Lynas prepares to ramp up its downstream operations, the company said.